PARTICIPATE

 The 2025 theme

-The North Carolina Department of Transportation (NCDOT) will host the 2025 NWZAW kickoff event on April 22 with the theme, "Respect the zone so we all get home.”
+The North Carolina Department of Transportation (NCDOT) hosted the 2025 NWZAW kickoff event on April 22 with the theme, "Respect the zone so we all get home.”

 In 2022, 891 people died in work zones, according to the NHTSA FARS data.
 Also in 2022, 94 highway worker occupational fatalities occurred in road construction sites, based on BLS data.
 Newer data and additional statistics will be available at a later date on WorkZoneSafety.org.
 What many fail to recognize is the vast majority of people killed in work zone crashes are motorists and their passengers.
 In 2022, 742 drivers and their passengers died in work zones (based on NHTSA FARS data), making it all the more important for drivers to slow down and stay focused while approaching and passing through a roadway work zone. |